Hi! Welcome to my review of Aurora 2.0 and today you’re going to find out the shocking truth to the question of whether it’s a scam or not.

 Pros: I haven’t been able to find any.

-Cons: The income and traffic methods are unethical.
+Cons: The traffic methods are unethical and ineffective.
 It involves a whole lot of spamming to an uninterested audience.

 Verdict: Aurora 2.0 is a low-quality income system that’s not going to help you make $1,000s because you really won’t know what affiliate marketing is about.